 I’m an INFJ on the Myers Briggs and a 4 on the Enneagram.

 I moved to central Scotland for a quieter, more peaceful life, and to nurture my love of trees!
-I now live surrounded by woodland on a 20 acre plot, near to Loch Lomond.
-I cherish the space and tranquility, and my home is my happy place.
+Now living surrounded by woodland near to Loch Lomond, I cherish the space and tranquility.

 In my garden, I love growing my own fruit and veggies – there’s no greater joy than planting seeds in a little soil and marvelling how nature weaves her magic to create such tasty foods to eat.
 I also make my own organic, raw chocolate (delicious, though I say so myself !!)